sgmad/cce-mentorship-java-technical-assessment/README.md

 The work here is primarily for learning and reference.

 This was never submitted in the end so it was never verified for accuracy.

-The assessment was to find potential skills clinic mentors within the student body, and greater than technical ability is interest in the role.